-Getting outside and soaking up the sun on those bright sunny days feels so good on your skin, especially if you endure the seemingly endless snowy winters each year.
+Is the sunshine calling your name?
+Getting outside and soaking up some rays on those bright sunny days feels so good on your skin, especially if you’ve been cooped up for months and months during the long, cold winter and spring.

-But the joy of basking can be hampered by the fear that, while it feels good to soak up the sun, it’s actually causing long-term damage to your skin.
+But the joy of basking can be hampered by the fear that, while it feels good, it’s actually causing long-term damage to your skin.
 With appropriate precautions, however, you can still enjoy those warming rays.

 First, last and always: Sunscreen